Beersheba – ancient Bible city

+What happened at Beersheba?
 There was a dispute over a valuable well, and Abraham made a bargain with Abimelech: he would dig a well in the dry river bed and pay a tribute of sheep and oxen for the privilege of using the water; he also made a one-off payment of seven ewe lambs.

 This sealed the agreement between the two men, giving Abraham a permanent supply of water in land he did not actually own.
 Abraham could water his flocks whenever he wished.
 It was ‘his’ well – the Hebrew word be’er means ‘well’, and sheva means ‘promise’.
 Before he left the area, Abraham planted a tamarisk tree.

 But it also contained records for the Jewish people: contracts for water rights and land tenure, and inheritance agreements.
-The people of the Bible used stories to record ownership and inheritance.
+There were no central government offices for storage of records and contracts, as there are now; the people of the Bible used stories to record ownership and inheritance.